Aanjaneya-27/BrandBOX-Clone-App-/README.md

 🛍️ BrandBOX – E-Commerce Clone Shopping App

-**BrandBOX** is a full-stack e-commerce web application that mimics the functionality and design of a modern online shopping platform.
+**BrandBOX** is a e-commerce web application that mimics the functionality and design of a modern online shopping platform.
 It allows users to register, browse products, manage their shopping cart, and enjoy a smooth, intuitive shopping experience.

  🧰 Tech Stack